mathigon/textbooks/euclidean-geometry/content.md

 split an angle into _three_ equal parts.

 ::: column(width=220)

     figure: img(src="images/impossible-2.svg" width=200 height=180)

 {.text-center} __{.m-blue} Doubling the cube__
-Given the edge of a cube, it is impossible to construct the edge of a cube that is exactly twice the volume.
+Given the edge of a cube, it is impossible to construct the edge of another cube that has exactly twice the volume.

 ::: column(width=220)

     figure: img(src="images/impossible-3.svg" width=200 height=180)

 {.text-center} __{.m-green} Squaring the circle__